CEI-lab/ece3400-2017/docs/schedule.md

 * Dec 1st, Fri: Mandatory team meeting, remember to upload your meeting notes to the website.

 Week 16:
-- Dec 4th, Mon: COMPETITION DAY!
-(Duffield Hall)
+- Dec 4th, Mon: COMPETITION DAY 10-12.30am!
+(Duffield Hall) *Participation is mandatory*
 - Dec 6th, Wed: Deadline @8am: The final websites will be graded.